 Figure 3 - Gap junction communication increased by dexamethasone in a rat epithelial cell line.
 TEC were treated with 1µM dexamethasone, and coupling degree was evaluated by the Lucifer Yellow dye transfer assay.
 A) Microscopy fields (phase contrast and fluorescence, respectively, in the left and right panels) depicting the injected cell and those that were coupled when LY was injected (magnification 320X).
 In all panels asterisks mark the injected cells.
 B) Histograms showing the pattern of coupling of control and dexamethasone-treated cells.
 The analysis comprises of 100 microinjections per group.
 Reproduced from Alves et al., 200023.

+Table 1 – Dyes currently used for microinjection experiments.
+Here in, some used dyes with molecular weight and the excitation/emission wavelength.

 Discussion

 In order to verify the presence of functional intercellular gap junction, the use of tracers, which are membrane impermeable, although permeable by intercellular channels are required 16.
 Fluorescein, the first fluorescent dye to observe cell-to-cell coupling 22, is permeable between non junctional membranes 3 and has therefore been substituted by Lucifer yellow dye 15.
 Currently, to find the best choice among the many different types of florescent tracers depends on the scope and conditions of the experiment.
 The procedure of cell loading with fluorescent dyes permits the evaluation of morphology, function of single cells and the kinetic rate of transfer between cells.
 Furthermore, dye microinjection allows a better understanding of the physiological role of gap junctions between cells21,23, since the degree of cellular communication is related with the number of coupled cells.